bielrabasa/TheSeed_GameEngine/README.md

 * *Render*: a button to render the meshes in wireframe

 ### * Inspector
-Show the components of the selected objects
+Show the components of the selected objects and you can change the name f that object and disable the object
 * Trnasform with position, rotarion and scale of the object
 * Mesh of the object
 * Texture of the object